cilium/cilium/Documentation/operations/upgrade.rst

   interruption of the connectivity between the client pods and the egress gateway nodes.
 Once the connectivity is restored, clients will need to reconnect.

-* In upgrades to Cilium v1.11.15 with IPSec enabled, the IPSec state is not refreshed, which causes dropped connections in the cluster.
-As such, we recommend staying at v1.11.14.
-This issue can be mitigated by either replacing workload nodes in the cluster (to get a fresh IPSec state) or by flushing the current state by running the following command on each node:
-  ``ip xfrm state flush``.

 Removed Metrics/Labels
 ~~~~~~~~~~~~~~~~~~~~~~